Master of Fine Arts & Master of Science

 Sinead Butler and DPA alumna, Gina Nearing, visited DPA and gave a talk including their current shows, breakdowns, and info on their work on "Pacific Rim."

 Marc Bryant, who earned both an undergraduate and a graduate degree at Clemson, is living the dream at Disney Animation. [more]

 DPA releases two new short films, "Swept Up" and "Disposable," as part of the DreamWorks Animation Summer 2017 program.
 Watch the videos here.

 DPA once again had a strong presence at this year's SIGGRAPH Conference in Los Angeles, CA. Checkout our Facebook photo album from SIGGRAPH.

-Jeff Gipson, Lighting Artist & Jorge Ruiz, Animator of Walt Disney Animation Studios visited DPA and gave a presentation on "Information on Upcoming Projects, The Filmmaking Process, and Student Programs".
+Jeff Gipson, lighting artist & Jorge Ruiz, animator, at Walt Disney Animation Studios visited DPA and gave a presentation on "Information on Upcoming Projects, The Filmmaking Process, and Student Programs."